 Raskolnikov says that Luzhin has been writing lies in letters, too.
 He reminds him of what he said about the money he gave to Sonia's mother.
 He tells Luzhin that he's "not worth" Sonia's "little finger."

-He shocks them all by saying that he's formally introduced Sonia to Pulcheria and Dounia.
+He shocks them all by saying that he has formally introduced Sonia to Pulcheria and Dounia.

-Things go on this way, and pretty soon Luzhin accuses Dounia of standing up to him because she now has three hundred roubles.
-Then he implies that she plans to sell herself sexually to Svidrigaïlov.
+Things go on this way, and pretty soon Luzhin accuses Dounia of standing up to him because she now has 300 roubles.
+Then, he implies that she plans to sell herself sexually to Svidrigaïlov.